-Agave plants are succulents that feature thick, water-filled leaves.
+Agave plants (Agave spp.) are succulents that feature thick, water-filled leaves.
 Some species are used to make sweet agave syrup, and one species is used to make tequila.
 These plants thrive in dry, hot conditions and can live for long periods without water.
-If the weather is too harsh, agave plants becomes dormant, shedding leaves until they take in water again.
+If the weather is too harsh, agave plants become dormant, shedding their leaves until they take in water again.
 Agave plants can also suffer from a variety of diseases and pest infestations.
 Examining your agave plant's symptoms is the best way to determine the best treatment to nurse the plant back to health.

-Choose a well-drained area and plant the agave so that the agave tissue remains above the soil.
-Succulents planted too deeply cannot establish roots and eventually die.
+Choose an area with well-draining soil, and plant the agave so that the agave tissue remains above the soil.
+Succulents that are planted too deeply succumb to root and/or crown rot and eventually die.

-Examine your agave plant for orange or red spores or lesions on the leaves and leaf tops.
-Lesions form as a result of the spores.
-Wet weather is the cause of anthracnose, causing spores to spread over the plant from wind and rain.
+Examine your agave plant for orange or red spores or lesions on the leaves.
+Lesions form as a result of the spores during wet weather, because rain or irrigation can cause the spores to spread over the plant.

 Check for soft, dark spots on the upper area of your agave plant.
-A fungus from the Helminthosporium species forms spores that infect the agave when carried by wind and rain, resulting in leaf rotting.
+A fungus from the Helminthosporium genus forms spores that can rot agave leaves when carried by wind and rain.

 Apply fungicides that are safe to use on agave to diminish the spread of the fungus by spraying both the upper and lower portions of the leaves.
 Spray fungicides around the agave base also.
 Also remove any excessively infected plants that are nearby to prevent spreading the spores.

 Examine the agave plant for wilted or yellow, scarred leaves.
-Female weevils lay eggs inside the base of the plant, causing wilting leaves and plant collapse from surface wounds, while the agave plant bug causes yellow leaves.
+Female weevils lay eggs inside the base of the plant, causing wilting leaves and plant collapse, while the agave plant bug causes leaves to turn yellow.